remote-software-dev/basic-redux/README.md

 This repo was meant to be as simple redux as possible for learning purpose only.
 There are two branch on this repo, First is the **master** and the **refactored** branch.
-I supposed that we understand the theoretical concept alrady.
+I supposed that we understand the theoretical concept already.<br/>
 In the nutshell, what I understand redux is as<br/>

 ## Available Scripts